KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 Having decided the method of distribution, the entrepreneur will then prepare the total supply of coins.
 (We are assuming the coins are still located on the first device that mined the entrepreneur’s Genesis Block.)
 The entrepreneur will first break down the total collection of coins into smaller digital pouches.
 These small bags of coins are ultimately what will be traded on AtomicDEX with their audience.

 The size of the bags is chosen by the entrepreneur, and therefore the entrepreneur can choose a size that is agreeable to their outlook on any KYC legal requirements.
-For a detailed explanation of the process of breaking down the total collection into smaller bags of coins, we also recommend reading about UTXO technology in [Part III](./chapter6.md) of this paper.

 Having created these bags of coins, the entrepreneur then sends them to all chosen nodes throughout the AtomicDEX network.
 Coins are distributed to each node’s wallet(s) by a normal transaction.
 With the coins distributed as desired, the entrepreneur sets the time and date when each bag of coins will be available for purchase.
 When a bag of coins becomes available on AtomicDEX for trading, members of the Komodo ecosystem simply purchase the coins.
-Please see our discussion on atomic- swap technology in [Part III](./chapter6.md) for more details.

 ##### The Many Solutions of the dICO Model: Security, Privacy, Decentralization, and Freedom